 According to NPR, an outdoor backyard gathering with one other household is a low- to medium-risk activity during social distancing.
 If you’re going to someone else’s home, keep activities outside and remember to stay 6 feet away from everyone else.

 Ideally, bring your own food to the gathering if you plan to eat while there.
 There is little risk of the virus spreading through food, according to the CDC.
 But you don’t want to run the risk of an asymptomatic person double-dipping their chips or coughing on a salad.
+Another option is to get takeout and have each person order their own meal.

 Another option is to picnic with one other household in a local park.
 In some cities, such as San Francisco and Brooklyn, officials painted big circles in parks to make it easier for people to keep the appropriate distance apart.
 The circles are wide enough to set up a picnic and far enough apart to allow for social distancing.